blacklane/jvm-source-guidelines/README.md

         }
       }
       ```
+- To make the code clean and readable, we have a couple of simple suggestions
-- Classes (data and regular) with too many constructor arguments should be newlined at the opening parenthesis, like so:
+    - Classes (data and regular) with multiple constructor arguments that span closer to our right margin (or over it) should be placed each on a new line, like so:
         - ```kotlin
           data class PersonalInfo(
             private val name: String,
             private val age: Int = 30,
             val hasProtection: Boolean = true,
             val isValid: Boolean = false
           ) {
             // class code here
           }
           ```
-- The same goes for methods with many arguments, for example:
+    - Functions with many arguments should follow the same right margin rule and separate each argument with a new line, for example:
         - ```kotlin
           fun <T> computeUsingArguments(
             argument0: T,
             argument1: String,
             argument2: Int = 0,
             argument3: String = "<empty>",
             argument4: String? = null,
             errorCallback: (Throwable) -> Unit
           ): T {
             // function code here
           }
           ```
+    - When appropriate, use named function parameters (and new lines between arguments) to avoid confusion, for example:
+        - ```kotlin
+          val result = repository.calculate(
+            input = field.text,
+            errorMargin = user.settings.errorMargin,
+            validateInput = true,
+            retryTimes = 30,
+            retryEnabled = true
+          )
+          ```
     - When appropriate, replace `null` checks with a `let` block
     - When appropriate, use the `apply` scoping function as an inline function body to return the created object after invoking functions on it.
 A good example is having setters in a builder class:
         - ```kotlin
           fun withUsername(username: String) = apply {
             this.username = username
           }
           ```
-- In case of argument ambiguity, use named arguments to make the code more readable
     - When appropriate, use extension functions to make the code more readable
     - Use Kotlin's collection utility functions to make the code more readable
     - Use Kotlin's stream API and built-in functions like `filter`, `map`, etc.
-- If possible, replace builders with constructors (with named arguments and default argument values if necessary)
+    - If possible, replace builders with constructors with named arguments and default argument values
     - Be careful with `this` keyword and out-of-scope variables when using Kotlin's scoping functions

-To help out everyone involved, we use this graphic to figure out Kotlin's scoping functions:
+We use this graphic to figure out Kotlin's scoping functions:

 ![Kotlin Scoping Functions](https://i.imgur.com/Ny9rJQR.png)